The 2021-22 update for comprehensive journey costing

 What about ferry crossings?

-Of course the road network can’t take you everywhere, especially on a series of islands like the UK.
-To allow for ferry crossings we assign each sector to its appropriate landmass (e.g. mainland UK, Northern Ireland, or Mull).
+Of course the road network can’t take you everywhere, especially on a group of islands like the UK.
+To allow for ferry crossings we assign each sector to its appropriate landmass (e.g. mainland UK, Northern Ireland, Isle of Wight, or Mull).
 Then, using published ferry routes we work out the journey options between each landmass.
 We calculate the best route to use depending on the start point of the journey.
 For example, the Isle of Wight has three possible ferry routes and those travelling from Bournemouth would use a different ferry to those travelling from Chichester.

 What else has changed in the latest update?

 In addition to the transport network, the UK’s fundamental data geography changes every year.
 Royal Mail are constantly changing their postcode sectors and boundaries to rationalise this long-standing system.
 They need to add in new sectors to allow for new housing and business developments, whilst removing retired postcodes as larger businesses close or areas are reclassified.
-The latest TimeTravel data includes about 12,000 changes that have taken place since the previous update.
+The latest TimeTravel data includes about 12,000 postcode changes that have taken place since the previous update.

 How is TimeTravel data supplied?

-The full TimeTravel dataset for the whole of the UK and maximum detail comes in at more than 120 million data rows in the latest version and is almost 4 gigabytes in size.
+The full TimeTravel dataset for the whole of the UK and maximum detail comes in at more than 123 million data rows in the latest version and is almost 4 gigabytes in size.
 However, TimeTravel data is scalable to meet your specific geographic and detail needs, so the version you receive is likely to be a compressed .txt or .csv file via FTP or Google Drive transfer.
-The data is too large to see in its entirety in Excel or Access and is more likely to be integrated into an enterprise database in a CRM or website for use in staff or customer-facing travel tools.
+The data is too large to be seen in its entirety in Excel or Access and is more likely to be integrated into an enterprise database in a CRM or website for use in staff or customer-facing travel tools.

 If you prefer, we host the data on a server with an API interface to allow it to be available 24/7 to support your staff or customers.
 The API provides TimeTravel data online with the convenience of avoiding large downloads, database loading, and annual updates.
 In addition, it can provide a richer and more efficient set of common request types.
 We have a demo account to showcase this functionality at work, so get in touch if you’d like a demonstration.

 Our existing TimeTravel clients benefit from an annual TimeTravel update.
 So, if you are an existing client, we will be in touch very soon about how you can get hold of the latest version.
 If you are considering TimeTravel for your own business, please get in touch and we can talk you through your requirements and the data’s capabilities in detail.
+We can also share a sample of the data with you to ensure that it meets your needs.

 We've spent more than 25 years visualising complex data and making it easy to understand.